acgetchell/CDT-plusplus/.github/CONTRIBUTING.md

    CGAL/oneTBB configuration and runs the same scientific suite plus the replayable parallel stress launcher, for 25 entries.
 When changing C++ behavior, also run `just clang-tidy` with the pinned LLVM 22 toolchain and review its advisory diagnostics.
-   GitHub Actions runs the same `just ci` contract in its Ubuntu GCC, Ubuntu Clang, macOS AppleClang, and Windows MSVC jobs.
+   GitHub Actions runs both `just ci` and `just build-parallel` in its Ubuntu GCC, Ubuntu Clang, macOS AppleClang, and Windows MSVC jobs.
 The Windows job continues to compile with native MSVC; LLVM tooling is used only for source formatting.

 6. Run the relevant Linux sanitizer configuration for changes involving memory, lifetime, undefined behavior, or
    concurrency: